What are the fees for appraisal services?

 Dr. Seonaid (Shona) McArthur is an accredited member, and certified by, the American Society of Appraisers, the nation’s largest appraisal organization.
 ASA trains and periodically tests its members in the theory, methodology and ethics of appraising and the most current appraisal standards.
-ASA mandates and provides continuing education opportunities for members to hone their appraisal skills and deepen their knowledge in their specialties.
 Insurance companies and the I.R.S. require that an appraisal be completed by a board certified appraiser.

 Why do I need to pay for the time that an appraiser spends to conduct research?
 Shouldn't appraisers be familiar with the value of most items?

 The art and antique markets fluctuate just like the stock market.
 Research will investigate sales by the artist/type of art, as of the effective date of the appraisal.
 Sales records are maintained in our work files, and in some instances in the appraisals themselves, to support the valuations should the appraisal ever be challenged by the IRS, an insurance company or another third party.

 Do you ever charge on a percentage basis?

 No. Our ethics prohibit charging a fee based on a percentage of the value of an item.
 We charge an hourly rate or negotiate a fee upfront for large projects.